Kvaibhav01/HackerEarth-Solutions/README.md

 # HackerEarth-Solutions

-## This repository consists of all the HackerRank projects or initially in Java language.
+## This repository consists of all the HackerEarth problem solutions initially in Java language.
 (Updating regularly)

 **About HackerEarth**